hpc/charliecloud/doc-src/ch-grow_desc.rst

     Stop after parsing the Dockerfile.

   :code:`--print-storage`
     Print the storage directory path and exit.
+Must be after :code:`--storage`, if any, for correct results.

   :code:`-t`, :code:`-tag TAG`
     Name of image to create.
 Append :code:`:latest` if no colon present.